Pulitzer Prize winners among National Book Award finalists

-NEW YORK (Reuters) - A novel set in Nazi-occupied France, a debut collection of short stories and a post-apocalyptic tale are among the finalists announced on Wednesday for the 2014 National Book Awards.
+NEW YORK, Oct 15 (Reuters) - A novel set in Nazi-occupied France, a debut collection of short stories and a post-apocalyptic tale are among the finalists announced on Wednesday for the 2014 National Book Awards.

 The National Book Foundation revealed the finalists in four categories - fiction, non-fiction, young people’s literature and poetry - for the prizes which will be awarded on Nov.
 19 in New York.